bradyclifford/bradyclifford.github.io/_posts/2015-05-07-Build-JavaScript.md

 ---
 layout: post
-title: "Task Runners and Building our JavaScript Code"
+title: Task Runners and Building our JavaScript Code
+published: true
 category: JavaScript
+tags: AngularJs
 ---

 No excuses now, every should be transpiling and building their web application.
 I put together a [slidedeck](http://www.slideshare.net/bradyclifford/building-javascript) that went through the whys and the benefits.
 [Take a look](http://www.slideshare.net/bradyclifford/building-javascript)...